Brands of Contact Lenses

 Types of Contact Lenses

-Two Weekly Disposable Contact Lenses
+- Two Weekly Contact Lenses

 What are weekly contact lenses?

 Two weekly contact lenses can correct; short sightedness (myopia), long sightedness (hyperopia), astigmatism and presbyopia.
-There are two weekly lenses available for those who require toric lenses and multifocal contact lenses.
+There are two weekly lenses available for those who require toric contact lenses and multifocal contact lenses.

-What are the most popular weekly contact lenses?
+What are the best weekly contact lenses?

 Why should I choose weekly contact lenses?